tyler-smith/snowglobe/spec/snowglobe.md

 The following items are things that would improve the protocol but have been omitted for now to keep the protocol simple.

-## Deduplicate UTXO signatures

-Currently ever UTXO in a Join message must have a matching signature, however each signature covers the same data and many UTXOs may be controlled by a single pubkey.
-In this case it would be acceptable to have only one signature for all of these UTXOs.

 ## Short IDs

 Query requests currently use full 32 byte transaction and block identifiers but this can be reduced significantly using various "short ID" mechanisms.
 This is a clear improvement to be made on memory and bandwidth consumption.